Ford Escort (North America): Mercury Lynx

 The first-generation Ford Escort was marketed by Lincoln-Mercury as the Mercury Lynx.
-The successor to the Mercury Bobcat, the Lynx also adopted a nameplate derived from big cats.
+The successor to the Mercury Bobcat, the Lynx also adopted a nameplate derived from wild cats.
 Sharing its entire body with the Escort, the Lynx differed from its Ford counterpart primarily in its grille styling, parking light and taillamp lenses, and the use of additional chrome trim.
 Similar to the Escort, the Lynx was introduced in base, L, GL, GS, LS, and RS trims; the Mercury LN7 was the divisional counterpart of the Ford EXP.

 A late addition for the 1983 model year, Mercury introduced the Lynx LTS (Luxury Touring Sedan) in October 1982.
 The counterpart of the Escort LX, the HO engine equipped LTS was also fitted with blacked-out exterior trim, TRX aluminum wheels, low-back bucket cloth seats, and upgraded suspension, serving as a five-door counterpart of the Lynx RS (Escort GT).

 Alongside the Escort, the Lynx underwent a mid-1985 body revision.
 Distinguished by the addition of the "cascading" Mercury emblem replacing the "big cat" logo (used by the Mercury Cougar), the Lynx received an all-black grille between flush-mounted aerodynamic headlamps.
 For 1986, the Lynx RS was renamed the XR3 to align it with the Cougar XR7 (and the eventual Topaz XR5).

 The Lynx was retired after 1987, but was replaced by the Mazda 323-derived Mercury Tracer model which was sold alongside it for much of the year.
 The first Mercury sold without a Ford counterpart (in North America) since 1960, the Mexican- and Taiwanese-assembled Tracer shared its body with the Asian-market Ford Laser, sharing much of its chassis architecture with the Mazda 323/Familia, as would the Escort too by 1991.

 Second generation (1991–1996)

 In April 1990, Ford released the second-generation Ford Escort as an early introduction for the 1991 model year.
-Again a "world car" like the previous generation, the model line shifted away from its Ford of Europe origins, adopting a design from Mazda (at the time, 25-percent owned by Ford).
-Adopting mechanical commonality with the Mazda 323, the Escort became the American-market version of the third-generation Ford Laser (introduced in 1989).
-In North America, the Mercury Tracer now shared design commonality with the Escort.
+While largely shedding all commonality with its European namesake, Ford continued with the "world car" approach, as the vehicle was developed by Ford with its ties to Mazda (held by Ford with a 25% stake at the time), with the Escort adopting the chassis of the Mazda 323.

 In a major design change, a four-door sedan joined the model line for the 1992 model year, sharing its underpinnings with the Mazda Protegé.
+In Southeast Asia and Australia, the Escort was marketed as the Ford Laser; in North America, the Mercury Tracer adopted the body of the Escort (the previous generation used the body of the 1987-1989 Ford Laser).